A Love Supreme: Reception and legacy

 In The Penguin Guide to Jazz, Richard Cook and Brian Morton gave A Love Supreme a rare "crown" rating but asked whether it was "the greatest jazz album of the modern period..or the most overrated?"
 Miles Davis, Coltrane's former bandleader, said the record "reached out and influenced those people who were into peace.
 Hippies and people like that".
-Jazz critic Martin Gayford later elucidated Davis' comments: If a listener is "in the mood", he wrote, "it's majestic and compelling; if you're not, it's interminable and pretentious."
-In Gayford's own appraisal for The Daily Telegraph, he argued that it "marked the point at which jazz—for good or ill—ceased for a while to be hip and cool, becoming instead mystical and messianic".

 Christgau, writing in 2020, said, "it's meditative rather than freewheeling, with each member of his classic quartet instructed to embark on his own harmonically mapped excursion and the title set to a chanted four-note melody you could hum in your sleep.
 I'm on my fourth consecutive play with no signs of tune fatigue as I write, plus my wife loves it.
 All true, all remarkable.
 But how much you value it, I expect, depends on how much faith you place in your own spirituality."
 He concluded that the next time he will listen to the album "may well depend on who dies when".